MozerBYU/IT_Projects/Software/Minecraft_Server_Java.md

 ![Log4j Minecraft Service File](/Software/assets/files/minecraft/minecraft-log4j.service)

+Don't forget to edit the -Xmx and -Xms values to the desired levels for your server.
+I will say, 512M is the minimum amount of memory you should allocate for -Xms.
+Anything lower, and Java will complain a shiz ton to you about not having enough memory.
+In my personal experience, Minecraft server versions >= 1.18 need a minimum of 2.5GB or 2560M for -Xmx in order to run correctly.

+*Note: Yes, these scripts work with Bukkit and Paper.
+I am running 5 Paper Minecraft servers right now using this exact script.
+I just went and edited the section that has the -jar to be appropriate to name of the jar file for your Paper server.*

 ## Miscellanous History

 **Skip if you don't care about the history of why I edited the public script.**